UN agency declares global emergency over virus from China

 That stands in stark contrast to the initial response to SARS, when medical reports were hidden as state secrets.
 The delayed response was blamed for allowing the disease to spread worldwide, killing around 800 people.

-Associated Press writers Maria Cheng in London, Mari Yamaguchi in Tokyo and Kim Tong-hyung in Seoul, South Korea, contributed to this report.
+Cheng reported from London.
+Associated Press writers Elaine Ganley in Paris, Mari Yamaguchi in Tokyo and Kim Tong-hyung in Seoul, South Korea, contributed to this report.